Ecosystem · Mobile-First Viking Cruises · 2024

 Prefer Unified App

-Users preferred a single app over the disjointed MVJ + App experience.
+Users preferred a single app over the disjointed MVJ + App experience — overwhelming preference for the unified approach.

 92%